fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+A man is born to work, to suffer and to fight; he who doesn't, must perish.
+  Nikola Tesla.

 Everyone is a genius.
 But if you judge a fish by it's ability to climb a tree, it will live it's whyile life believing it is stupid.